atotic/excess-image-upload/README.md

 # excess-image-upload
-Utility elements for image uploads
+Utility elements for image uploads.

+# status
+File pickers, image preview, and exif parsing implemented.
+Upload is left as an exercise for the reader.

 # design
 image upload consists of 3 steps: